-Little Sound Dj has nine screens, laid out on a 5×2 map displayed in the bottom right of the screen (figure 1.2).
-You can navigate between the different screens by holding SELECT and pressing the D-pad.
+Little Sound Dj has nine screens, arranged in a map shown in the bottom right of the screen (figure 1.2).
+You can navigate between the screens by holding SELECT and pressing the D-pad.

-The most useful screens are placed in the bottom row, ordered by level of detail.
+The most useful screens are placed in the middle row, ordered by level of detail.
 The song, chain and phrase screens are used for sequencing, and work together in a tree-structure fashion.
 The song contains chains, each chain contains phrases, and each phrase contains notes.
 They are followed by the instrument and table screens, which are used to create sounds.